Who We Are

 He is also mildly obsessed with B-movies.

-David Temkin has 14 years’ experience as a barrister in criminal litigation and in professional disciplinary/regulatory work.
-He has particular interest in cases involving doctors and other health professionals before the range of courts and tribunals.
+David Temkin has been a barrister since 2000 following a first career in teaching.
+At the Bar, he practises in criminal litigation and in professional disciplinary/regulatory work.
+He has particular experience in cases involving doctors and other health professionals before the range of courts and tribunals.
+He also represents police officers before the criminal courts and in misconduct proceedings.

-David is equally in demand by the defence and the prosecution.
-His experience and skills have led to his appointment to a number of national panels, including the highest grade of CPS advocates, the Attorney-General’s Unified List of Prosecutors and the list of Specialist Regulatory Advocates.
+David is equally in demand for prosecution and defence work.
+His experience and skills led to his appointment to a number of national panels.
+These include the highest grade of CPS advocates, the Rape and Serious Sexual Offences panel, the Attorney-General’s List of Prosecutors and the List of Specialist Regulatory Advocates.
+David is a member of the Advocate Panel for the General Medical Council.
+He regularly conducts hearings at the Medical Practitioners Tribunal Service.

 Simon Dinnick, Solicitor